 Instructions

-• Stir the flour mixture into the pumpkin mixture just until you see a little flour left.
+• Combine.
+Stir the flour mixture into the pumpkin mixture just until you see a little flour left.
 Fold in the chocolate chips until just combined.
 Do not overmix.

-• Using a spoon or a medium cookie scoop, drop cookies about 2 inches apart on the baking sheet.
+• Drop and bake cookies.
+Using a spoon or a medium cookie scoop, drop cookies about 2 inches apart on the baking sheet.
 Add a few extra chocolate chips to the tops, if desired.
 Bake for 10 to 13 minutes, or until a toothpick inserted in the center comes out clean and the bottoms are lightly brown.
 Check one and bake 1 to 2 more minutes if the center is not quite done.

-• Remove from oven and let cool for 5 minutes before transferring to a cooling rack to cool completely.
+• Cool.
+Remove from oven and let cool for 5 minutes before transferring to a cooling rack to cool completely.

 Notes